-Once the problem is set-up defining the boundary conditions, we solve the many equations in each mesh cell with computer software.
+Once the boundary conditions are defined, we solve the many equations in each mesh cell with computer software.

 This software can solve the equations at every probe-point defined by the mesh.
 We can also include additional computational models as required by the process' physics.

 Conceivably, the problem statement(s) should be solved during this step as the computer provides the probe point values.

 Now, we must interpret these results.
 With the probe point values, we analyze the aggregate and represent them visually using color plots, contour plots, and other appropriate graphical representations.
 We also provide a summary of our findings and possibilities for solving the issue.